-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Federal Labor Relations Authority as of September 30, 2014 and 2013, and its net costs; changes in net position; and budgetary resources for the years then ended.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Federal Labor Relations Authority as of September 30, 2015 and 2014, and its net costs; changes in net position; and budgetary resources for the years then ended in accordance with U.S. generally accepted accounting principles.